codyduong/ytmusicapiJS/README.md

 [Documentation](https://codyduong.github.io/ytmusicapiJS/)

-The API does support usage in browsers, however you will have to use a proxy since YTmusic does not have CORS support.
+This API is for usage in Node only

 ## Contributing
 The library is intended to keep features within the same scope of the original Python 3 library.
 This may/may not change at my discretion.